-where we want to be strategic objectives and vision for Renfrewshire.
+Where we want to be The Spatial Strategy sets out the strategic objectives and vision for Renfrewshire.
 What will it look like The spatial diagrams show how this spatial strategy will be translated on the ground (Figures 4 - 15).
 How are we going to get there Policies are set out in the LDP that will guide development.
 The LDP Action Programme indicates how the strategy can be delivered.
 What does this mean for Renfrewshire?
 The proposal maps indicate how the strategy and policies are translated into specific land uses.